Gajol/ApplicationArchitecture/ARA/ARA-TODO.md

 1. NIH (Raman shared 2018 strategy) - more surfing:
   - [ NIH - EA Management as a Solution for Big Data 0 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7813431/pdf/10257_2020_Article_500.pdf) - [NIH EA - Persisent Link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7813431/)
   - [NIH EA - dated 1995 - 2003](https://ocio.nih.gov/ITGovPolicy/Pages/Enterprise-Architecture.aspx)
-  - [NIH Accessiblity - Section 508](https://ocio.nih.gov/ITGovPolicy/NIH508/Pages/default.aspx): The NIH Office of the Chief Information Officer (OCIO) is responsible for the oversight of the Section 508 program at NIH. �Section 508� refers to an amendment that was added to an existing law -- the Rehabilitation Act of 1973 � that requires all electronic and information technology (EIT) that is developed, procured, maintained, or used by the Federal government be accessible to people with disabilities.
+  - [NIH Accessiblity - Section 508](https://ocio.nih.gov/ITGovPolicy/NIH508/Pages/default.aspx): The NIH Office of the Chief Information Officer (OCIO) is responsible for the oversight of the Section 508 program at NIH.
+Section 508 refers to an amendment that was added to an existing law -- the Rehabilitation Act of 1973 that requires all electronic and information technology (EIT) that is developed, procured, maintained, or used by the Federal government be accessible to people with disabilities.
   - [NIH - EA](https://hr.nih.gov/working-nih/competencies/competencies-dictionary/enterprise-architecture) - Key Behaviours: ....
   - [NIH EA Search Results](https://search.nih.gov/search?affiliate=nih&query=%22enterprise+architecture%22)